-The other day I got to listening “One,” just a fantastic Metallica song, and thought, why not a Top 10 list of Metallica songs.
+The other day I listened to “One,” just a fantastic Metallica song, and thought, why not a Top 10 list of Metallica songs.

 I enjoy reading Top 10 lists and have occasionally done them for other publications but it’s something I’ve never done before in this forum.